Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

+In addition to microcredit access, we focus on three other determinants: wealth, inequality, and caste fractionalization.
+It is ex ante not obvious as to how any of these might correlate with geometry and is therefore an important empirical question.
+For example, wealthier villages may have a reduced need to sustain informal insurance---their worst case scenario is better off than their poorer counterparts---and as a consequence may require less positive curvature.
+Or, in contrast, wealthier villages may be able to take on greater entrepreneurial risk as they can sustain losses, and such endeavors require group cooperation and therefore closure.
+Similarly, within-village wealth inequality can change incentives for triadic closure, as can ethnic fractionalization \citep{currarinijp2009}.
+Ultimately, the empirical correlations are of interest.
 The most important relationship to study is how the introduction of formal credit to villages that otherwise used informal network transactions affects geometry.
 From 2007, a microfinance institution entered 43 of the 75 villages studied here and the network data we utilize is taken after the intervention \citep{banerjeecdj2013,banerjeecdj2016change}.
 This allows us to study the effect of the introduction of microcredit on network geometry as a way to understand whether credit access differentially changes the need for ones' friends to maintain relationships with each other.
 Note that this is different from clustering or other measures of closure per se, which are also affected by the locations $z$ and fixed effects $\nu$.
 So we can specifically address that, all things being equal, whether the demand for one's friends to themselves be linked increases, decreases, or is unchanged when the village now has access to formal financial instruments.
-Note that it is a priori not obvious.
+It is a priori not obvious.
 On the one hand, the new credit opportunity may encourage re-lending or joint business ventures among clients of microcredit, increasing the need for closure and generating positive curvature.
 On the other hand, the new credit opportunity may reduce reliance on informal financial relationships with others in the village and push towards negative curvature.
 In either case, the answer as to how a large credit intervention may affect geometry is of empirical interest.

 To study the determinants of geometry, we estimate a multinomial regression: